Eric0298/Eric0298/README.md

 # Hi, I'm Eric Mancebo

-**Full-Stack Developer · Artificial Intelligence Engineering Student**
+**Junior Software Developer · Full-Stack Profile**

-Product development · Business automation · Applied AI · SaaS
+Web development · Digital products · SaaS · Business automation · Applied AI

 ---

-I am a Full-Stack Developer and Artificial Intelligence Engineering student based in Valencia, Spain.
+I am a Junior Software Developer based in Valencia, Spain, with a Higher Vocational Degree in Web Application Development and practical experience working in a real SaaS/ERP environment.

+During my internship at Beply Technologies, I participated in the evolution of the company's corporate website through different technology stages, working with WordPress, Vue/Nuxt and Astro.

-I hold a Higher Vocational Degree in Web Application Development and have practical experience working in a real SaaS/ERP environment.
-My previous professional background in ecommerce operations, logistics and digital processes gives me a business-oriented perspective when developing software.
+I have also developed personal products and web solutions for real clients.
+My previous professional background in ecommerce operations, logistics, marketplaces and internal business processes gives me a practical and business-oriented perspective when developing software.

-I am especially interested in building useful digital products, automation systems, SaaS platforms, internal tools and maintainable applications, with a growing focus on applied artificial intelligence.
+I am currently studying Artificial Intelligence Engineering and continuing to improve my knowledge of software architecture, backend development, testing, CI/CD and applied artificial intelligence.

-Open to junior, trainee, remote and hybrid opportunities.
+Open to junior software development opportunities in Valencia, as well as remote and hybrid positions.

 ---